hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 C:\>
 ```

-6. After the preceding steps, I had the tool to convert any HPE GreenLake API spec files from OpenAPI Standard 3.1 to OpenAPI Standard 3.0.
+6. After the above steps, I had the tool to convert any HPE GreenLake API spec files from OpenAPI Standard 3.1 to OpenAPI Standard 3.0.

 ## Second tool of the day: deploying the openapi-generator-cli using the npm JavaScript

-This time, I want to introduce a version of the openapi-generator that can be executed like any other CLI, [@openapitools/openapi-generator-cli](https://www.npmjs.com/package/@openapitools/openapi-generator-cli) shared by the OpenAPI Initiative team.
-Because we have already deployed the npm package deployment tool, as described previously, I can proceed to deploy this tool quickly.
-These are steps that I took to deploy openapi-generator-cli:
+This time, I also wanted to introduce a version of the openapi-generator that can be executed just like any other command line interface, [@openapitools/openapi-generator-cli](https://www.npmjs.com/package/@openapitools/openapi-generator-cli) shared by the OpenAPI Initiative team.
+Because we have already deployed the npm package deployment tool as I have shared above, I can then proceed to deploy this tool very quickly.
+Below are the steps that I took to deploy openapi-generator-cli:

 1. I opened a Microsoft Windows command line interface and issued the following npm CLI command: